-We are continuing our discussions with appropriate officials within the Greek Government, and evaluating our options with respect to the legality of the Greek contract.
-We understand that the Greek Audit Court's decision relates to the Greek procurement process, is not binding upon us, and may not relieve us of our contractual obligations to the Greek Government under the Greek contract without further action by us, the Greek Audit Court or other agencies of the Greek Government.
+We understand that the Greek Audit Court's decision relates to the Greek procurement process, is not binding upon us and may not relieve us of our contractual obligations to the customer under the Greek contract without further action by us, the Greek Audit Court or other agencies of the Greek Government.
+We are evaluating our options with respect to the legality of the Greek contract.